bsnes-emu/bsnes/docs/guides/import.md

-If you load the control cartridge into higan, make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by going to the "Super Famicom" menu, selecting the "Expansion Port" sub-menu, and choosing "Satellaview".
+If you load the control cartridge into higan, make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by opening the "Super Famicom" menu, selecting the "Expansion Port" submenu, and choosing "Satellaview".
 If the expansion port was previously configured with a different option,